-Be it reading emails or scrolling through your music playlists, the best touchscreen gloves will make the daily task of using your phone or other device much easier.
-What's more, the best touchscreen gloves will keep your hands warm in colder temperatures.
+From reading messages to scrolling through favorite music playlists, the best touchscreen gloves will make the daily task of using your phone or device much easier.
+More importantly, the best touchscreen gloves will also keep your hands warm in colder temperatures.

 Tom's Guide compiles this list by examining the top well-reviewed pairs available.
 We've found suitable touchscreen gloves for everyone, from minimalists to fashionistas, as well as commuters and athletes alike.
 We've even found a few options sold in a ton of color options if you want everything to match.

 Why you can trust Tom's Guide

 Available in ten different colors, including the Rose Red design seen below, these touchscreen gloves are as snazzy as they are functional.
 Grippy silicone triangles on the palms aim to keep your phone in your hand -- and not in the snow below you -- while their knit wool fabric provides softness and warmth in the winter.
 Each glove features thumb, index and middle finger tips designed to activate touchscreens.

 Oh, and don't worry about clammy palms, the Achious have a breathable material, keeping you dry and in the clear.
 With that combination of color options, warmth and extras, Achiou's made a pair to consider as the best touchscreen gloves.
 Available in medium, large and x-large.

 2. C.C Unisex cable knit anti-slip gloves

 Available in practically every color you could think of, and in many combinations you didn't see coming, these winter gloves from C.C. can be bought to match any outfit.
 Their "confetti" designs sprinkle in various tones on top of others, which can produce versatile effects.
 The cable-knit design makes them perfect for the old-fashioned friends and family members.